 Advanced Media Arts UC/CSU Approved?
-No No UC/CSU Area N/A NCAA Approved?
-No Credits 5 Credits/Semester (Fall Semester Only) Prerequisite A 'B' (83%) or better in Video P roduction I and permission of the instructor.
-Course Description A 'B' (83%) or better in Video Production I and permission of the instructor.
+No 0 UC/CSU Area N/A NCAA Approved?
+No Credits 5 Credits/Semester (Fall Semester Only) Prerequisite A 'B' (83%) or better in Video P roduction I and instructor permission.
+Course Description A 'B' (83%) or better in Video Production I and instructor permission.
 This course is designed for students who have already successfully completed multiple media courses.
 Leadership roles will be embraced as students take initiative during and after school for the various aspects of producing Brothers Falcon Television (KBFT).
 This intensive hands-on course is designed to familiarize students with cinematic language and filmmaking technique in preparation for more advanced production course.
 Through a series of collaborative assignments and exercises, students will employ a wide range of cinematic techniques designed to provide practical experience with filmmaking equipment including: camera, sound, lighting, and editing software.
 These assignments will stress collaboration, pre-production planning, Single Camera Productions with limited resources, and the application of postproduction techniques to create an aesthetic that serves the story or artistic intent.
 This class will also assist and contribute to the KBFT morning news.
 Outside opportunities will be provided to create a professional video production portfolio.
 This is the final year of our three-year program and mentoring the younger KBFT members will be an aspect of Advanced Media Arts.
 This course will be a culminating experience for KBFT's most advanced students.
 Open to upper division students only.
 Can be repeated 4 times for credit.

-Sports Broadcasting and Information

-UC/CSU Approved?
-Yes UC/CSU Area "F" Subject Requirement

-NCAA Approved?
-No Credits 5 Credits/Semester

-Prerequisite

-Course Description include h volleyball. cameras, of live sound play by pla classroom produce sh from each Students w coaches of this class of This class will focus on broadcasting sports events and maintaining the cbathletics.org website.
+., padcasting and Information Yes UC/CSU Area "F" Subject Requirement No Credits 5 Credits/Semester This class will focus on broadcasting sports events and maintaining the cbathletics.org website.
 The sports events include home football games, Men's and Women's basketball, Women's and Men's Soccer, Women's volleyball.
 Students will know how to design, build and execute a live event broadcast.
 This includes set up of cameras, communications, and livestreaming computer equipment.
 Concepts will include live camera operation, live sound mixing, live switching and content creation for the broadcast.
 Some students will differentiate into the play by play, color commentary, live on field interviews and in game communications side of the course.
 Inside the classroom all students will understand the phases of live streaming productions.
 Students will be required to preproduce show openings, in game segments, commercials and closing credits for each broadcast.
-Highlight segments from each event will be produced and aired in a weekly segment for the "Talon Morning News."
-Students will research opponents and be prepared to inform the viewers during the broadcast about players and coaches of the opposing teams.
-All events will be streamed live and then archived on the KBFT website.
-In addition, this class will be responsible for posting to the cbathletics.org website.
-Students will work in sport information director (SID) teams, assigned to specific CB sports and responsible for reporting on all scores, awards, and events
+Highlight segments from each event will be produced and aired in a weekly segment for the "Talon Morning News." coaches of this class w director (SI the opposing teams. vill be responsible fo D) teams, assigned to All events will be streamed live and then archived on the KBFT website.
+In addition, or posting to the cbathletics.org website.
+Students will work in sport information o specific CB sports and responsible for reporting on all scores, awards, and events This class winclude he volleyball. cameras, clive sound play by play classroom produce sh from each students we coaches of this class will director (SI This class will focus on broadca include home football game volleyball.
+Students will know cameras, communications, and live sound mixing, live switchin play by play, color commentary classroom all students will under produce show openings, in gam from each event will be produce.
+Students will research opponer coaches of the opposing teams, this class will be responsible for